 Completing your research

 You've done most of the hard work and have finished writing your thesis.
-Your Supervisors have read and re-read your drafts and have told you that you are nearly ready to submit.
+Your supervisors have read and re-read your draft and have told you that you are nearly ready to submit.

 - Once your thesis has been approved you are required to deposit a digital copy in the UniSA Research Archive.
 Click this link to open the on-line depositing resource.